mz-000/TG/README.md

 ---
 ### ToDo
 - [ ] Apply Tags to ~all entries.
-- [ ] Create taxonomy for Relationships (currently indicating dependencies)
+- [ ] Create taxonomy for Relationships (currently indicating dependencies and enabling technologies).
+- [ ] Reach consensus/definition about what is meant by *technology*.
+- [ ] Unambigously define how this graph is different from Wikipedia.
 - [ ] Validate 1 Domain with subject-area expert to approve approach.

 ---